Divyagit77/MQTT-Pub-Subs/README.md

 1. Login in to HiveMQ Cloud
 2. Go to Web client under manage cluster option
 3. Provide the user name and password, then click on connnect
-4. Subscribe the topic 'testtopic/68144686' - to receive messages from paho client (i.e. python code)
+4. Subscribe the topic 'testtopic/68144686' - to receive messages from paho client (i.e. VS Code Environment)
-5. Publish the topic 'testtopic/1356585' - to send messages to paho client (i.e.python code)
+5. Publish the topic 'testtopic/1356585' - to send messages to paho client (i.e.VS Code Environment)
 6. On successful execution, messages will be sent and received from paho client to the broker.

 Web Socket Execution